PaulApivat/paulapivat/content/post/dsfs_2/index.md

 ```

-Here are the differences.
-Here, the tasks that can be done in python `lists`, but require a different approach for numpy `array` including: modification (extend in list, append for array).
-Finally, lists can store mixed data types, while numpy array will convert to string.
+Now, here are the differences.

+These tasks can be done in python `lists`, but require a different approach for NumPy `array` including: modification (extend in list, append for array).
+Finally, lists can store mixed data types, while NumPy array will convert to string.

 ```python